 Homeschooling while working from home is a challenge that many of us parents never wanted.
 Yet, here we are, quarantined with our kids and doing our best to get things done.
-No matter whether you love it or hate it, when all of this is said and done, we will all have a whole new appreciation for the teachers in our schools!
+Whether you love it or hate it, when all of this is said and done, we will all have a whole new appreciation for the teachers in our schools!

 Meanwhile, you still have to get work done.
 It can seem like an impossible task at times.
-Believe it or not, there are parents who homeschool and work from home even when there’s not a pandemic going on!
+Believe it or not, some parents homeschool and work from home even when there’s not a pandemic going on!
 These rock star parents know how to get it all done.
-Here are 10 tips to homeschool your kids while working at home without becoming stressed out – and in the meantime creating a happier and healthier family.
+Here are 10 tips for homeschooling your kids while working at home without becoming stressed out – and in the meantime creating a happier and healthier family.

 10 Tips for Homeschooling While Working From Home